RisingLifeDE/types-fivem/client-rootless/README.md

 client.nui.shutdownLoadingScreen();
 ```

-### Since v0.1.0
+### Since v0.2.0
-All root methods (e.g. `client.shutdownLoadingScreenNui()`) are now deprecated.
+All root methods (e.g. `client.shutdownLoadingScreenNui()`) were removed.
 The reason for this is clearly that namespaced methods are better and clearer.

-To have downward compatibility for the time being, all root methods are still available as wrapped methods.
-So that you can easily migrate, you only have to look at the deprecation message of the respective methods.

-With v0.2.0, all root methods are completely removed.
-Alternatively, you can “install” `@risinglife/fivem-client@rootless` to have no root methods at all.
+If you want them, you must downgrade to version [0.1.0](https://www.npmjs.com/package/@risinglife/fivem-client/v/0.1.0)
+Remind: Only the latest version contains the newest natives.

 For native access see [this package](https://www.npmjs.com/package/@risinglife/fivem-natives)<br>